odota/core/_posts/a-new-backend.md

 * Match graphs are now zoomable.
 * The [http://yasp.co/matches/1903993653/vision](vision tab) has a new look!

-There have also be various bug fixes around the site.
+We've also made various bug fixes around the site.

 Thanks for your continued support!
 Like what we're doing?
 Consider some <a href="/carry">cheese</a>!